google/googletest/docs/primer.md

 `TEST_F()`, or you'll get the compiler error "`virtual outside class declaration`".

-For each test defined with `TEST_F()`, googletest will create a *fresh* test fixture at runtime, immediately initialize it via `SetUp()`, run the test, clean up by calling `TearDown()`, and then delete the test fixture.
-Note that different tests in the same test suite have different test fixture objects, and googletest always deletes a test fixture before it creates the next one. googletest does **not** reuse the same test fixture for multiple tests.
+For each test defined with `TEST_F()`, GoogleTest will create a *fresh* test fixture at runtime, immediately initialize it via `SetUp()`, run the test, clean up by calling `TearDown()`, and then delete the test fixture.
+Note that different tests in the same test suite have different test fixture objects, and GoogleTest always deletes a test fixture before it creates the next one.
+GoogleTest does **not** reuse the same test fixture for multiple tests.
 Any changes one test makes to the fixture do not affect other tests.

 As an example, let's write tests for a FIFO queue class named `Queue`, which has